uh-ratings/uh-ratings.github.io/index.md

 #### End to End Testing

-BowFolios uses [TestCafe](https://devexpress.github.io/testcafe/) to provide automated end-to-end testing.
+UH Ratings uses [TestCafe](https://devexpress.github.io/testcafe/) to provide automated end-to-end testing.

-The BowFolios end-to-end test code employs the page object model design pattern.
-In the [bowfolios tests/ directory](https://github.com/bowfolios/bowfolios/tree/master/app/tests), the file [tests.testcafe.js](https://github.com/bowfolios/bowfolios/blob/master/app/tests/tests.testcafe.js) contains the TestCafe test definitions.
+The UH Ratings end-to-end test code employs the page object model design pattern.
+In the [UH Ratings tests/ directory](https://github.com/uh-ratings/uh-ratings/tree/main/app/tests), the file [tests.testcafe.js](https://github.com/uh-ratings/uh-ratings/tree/main/app/tests/tests.testcafe.js) contains the TestCafe test definitions.
 The remaining files in the directory contain "page object models" for the various pages in the system (i.e. Home, Landing, Interests, etc.) as well as one component (navbar).
 This organization makes the test code shorter, easier to understand, and easier to debug.

-To run the end-to-end tests in development mode, you must first start up a BowFolios instance by invoking `meteor npm run start` in one console window.
+To run the end-to-end tests in development mode, you must first start up a UH Ratings instance by invoking `meteor npm run start` in one console window.

 Then, in another console window, start up the end-to-end tests with: